CodeCamp20/Hospital_Mgmt/README.md

-# web1
+# Hospital Management Systek
-This is my first web template
+ - This is my first web template for hospital management